NoelHa28/HBV202G-final-project/src/site/markdown/design.md

 ![UML class diagram](librarysystem.png "UML class diagram for the librarysystem class")

 Unfortunately, this diagram is not complete.
-We added 3 different design patterns, which are the singleton pattern, observer pattern, and the command pattern.
+For instance, the `NewLibrarySystem` class is not included in the diagram above, which provides us with a textual user interface.
+This is an We added 3 different design patterns, which are the singleton pattern, observer pattern, and the command pattern.
 In the sections below, you can find more detail on this.

 ## Singleton Pattern